lemlac/mulem/docs/reference.md

 #### Structures (`struct`)

-Structs are product types&mdash;or in other words&mdash;plain data containers.
+Structs are product types—or in other words—plain data containers.
 They cannot extend other structs, but can inherit members of other structs. *(See [Inheritance and Visibility](#Inheritance-and-Visibility).)*

 Put an equals sign after the `struct`.
 This makes it easier to tell type definitions from aliases and lets the parser know that it's starting a block since a block always starts after a `:` or `=`. `=` was chosen over `:` to show that the block is some sort of data rather than control flow.
 This makes it clear that when you see `=` at the end of a line, something is being defined.
 It also resembles the familiar `var: type = value` but the `::` makes it clear that this isn't a run-time value.